Bridget Phillipson: Constituency campaigns

 Phillipson has campaigned successfully on a number of local issues, including forcing a government U-turn on the rebuilding of Hetton School in Hetton-le-Hole, after plans to do so were cancelled by the Conservative-led government in 2010.
 The school was eventually rebuilt and reopened in 2016.

 She also led a campaign to improve standards and affordability of bus transport in Tyne and Wear, calling for the development of a quality contract scheme to be run by Nexus, the passenger transport executive for the North East Combined Authority.
 The government-appointed review board eventually refused permission for Nexus to advance the scheme.

 LGBT issues

 As Minister for Women and Equalities, in April 2025 Phillipson said that trans women should not use women's toilets.
 This was in response to a UK Supreme Court ruling on the definition of man and woman in the Equality Act.

 Foreign policy

 Phillipson was previously listed as a supporter of Labour Friends of Israel, though the group no longer discloses which MPs are members.

-According to Declassified UK, the pro-Israel lobby has donated £60,000 to Phillipson and the "pro-Israel tycoon, former hedge fund manager Stuart Roden" has donated "£80,000 supporting the office costs of Phillipson and [Lisa] Nandy".
+According to Declassified UK, the pro-Israel lobby has donated £60,000 to Phillipson and the "pro-Israel tycoon, former hedge fund manager Stuart Roden" has donated "£80,000 supporting the office costs of Phillipson and Lisa Nandy".

+Statement on single-sex spaces ruling

+In February 2026, Bridget Phillipson, serving as the United Kingdom’s Minister for Women and Equalities, stated that employers should implement a recent Supreme Court of the United Kingdom ruling concerning single-sex spaces and should not delay action pending further guidance.
+In September 2026, she said that she believed that women's refuges should only be run by, and used by, biological women.